-Judge denies request to move U.S. trial for drug lord ‘El Chapo’
+Judge denies request to move US trial for ‘El Chapo’

-NEW YORK (AP) — A U.S. judge has denied a request by notorious Mexican drug lord Joaquin “El Chapo” Guzman to move his trial.
+NEW YORK (AP) — A U.S. judge on Tuesday denied a request by notorious Mexican drug lord Joaquin “El Chapo” Guzman to move his trial as a way to alleviate the public spectacle created by the intense security measures being used to transport him to court.

-Judge Brian Cogan made the ruling on Tuesday at a hearing in Brooklyn.
+The measures have included shutting down the Brooklyn Bridge for a police motorcade taking Guzman from a high-security jail in Manhattan to a Brooklyn courthouse where he’s due to go on trial this year.

-Guzman’s lawyers said intense security measures used in transporting him from a Manhattan jail for Brooklyn court appearances were creating a public spectacle that hurt his chances for a fair trial.
-The measures have included closing the Brooklyn Bridge for a police motorcade.
+At a hearing on Tuesday, Judge Brian Cogan rejected arguments by lawyers for Guzman that the security drill could hurt his chances for a fair trial by giving the public the impression he’s already guilty.

 The judge said he wouldn’t publicly explain his reasoning for denying the request to move the case to Manhattan.
-But he said some of the logistical concerns would be addressed.
+He said some of the logistical concerns would be addressed, though didn’t go into specifics.

 Most Read Nation & World Stories